Claiming travel expenses related to residential rental property – new rules!

 - Public transport costs, and

-- Meals and accommodation related to the travel.
+- Meals and accomodation related to the travel

 Claiming travel deductions to see a tax agent